Event-driven architecture: Online event processing

-Online event processing (OLEP) uses asynchronous distributed event-logs to process complex events and manage persistent data.
-OLEP allows to reliably compose related events of a complex scenario across heterogeneous systems.
-It therewith enables very flexible distribution patterns with high scalability and offers strong consistency.
-However, it cannot guarantee an upper bound to the processing time.
+Online event processing (OLEP) uses asynchronous distributed event logs to process complex events and manage persistent data.
+OLEP allows reliably composing related events of a complex scenario across heterogeneous systems.
+It thereby enables very flexible distribution patterns with high scalability and offers strong consistency.
+However, it cannot guarantee upper bounds on processing time.

 Extreme loose coupling and well distributed

-An event driven architecture is extremely loosely coupled and well distributed.
+An event-driven architecture is extremely loosely coupled and well distributed.
 The great distribution of this architecture exists because an event can be almost anything and exist almost anywhere.
 The architecture is extremely loosely coupled because the event itself doesn't know about the consequences of its cause. e.g. If we have an alarm system that records information when the front door opens, the door itself doesn't know that the alarm system will add information when the door opens, just that the door has been opened.

-Semantic Coupling and further research
+Semantic coupling and further research

-Event driven architectures have loose coupling within space, time and synchronization, providing a scalable infrastructure for information exchange and distributed workflows.
+Event-driven architectures have loose coupling within space, time and synchronization, providing a scalable infrastructure for information exchange and distributed workflows.
 However, event-architectures are tightly coupled, via event subscriptions and patterns, to the semantics of the underlying event schema and values.
 The high degree of semantic heterogeneity of events in large and open deployments such as smart cities and the sensor web makes it difficult to develop and maintain event-based systems.
 In order to address semantic coupling within event-based systems the use of approximate semantic matching of events is an active area of research.

-Implementations and examples

-Java Swing

-The Java Swing API is based on an event driven architecture.
-This works particularly well with the motivation behind Swing to provide user interface related components and functionality.
-The API uses a nomenclature convention (e.g. "ActionListener" and "ActionEvent") to relate and organize event concerns.
-A class which needs to be aware of a particular event simply implements the appropriate listener, overrides the inherited methods, and is then added to the object that fires the event.
-A very simple example could be: